Aosta Valley

-The official languages are Italian and French, though the native population also speak Valdôtain, a dialect of Franco-Provençal.
-Italian is spoken as a mother tongue by 77.29% of population, Valdôtain by 17.91%, and French by 1.25%.
+Italian and French are the official languages, and the Valdôtain dialect of Franco-Provençal is also officially recognized.
+Italian is spoken as a mother tongue by 77.29% of the population, Valdôtain by 17.91%, and French by 1.25%.
 In 2009, reportedly 50.53% of the population could speak all three languages.

 Geography

 The Aosta Valley is an Alpine valley which, with its tributary valleys, includes the Italian slopes of Mont Blanc, Monte Rosa, Gran Paradiso and the Matterhorn; its highest peak is Mont Blanc (4810 m).
 This makes it the highest region in Italy, according to the list of Italian regions by highest point.